Collaboration beyond Boundaries

 Registration

-The event will be held in-person at the University of Glasgow, with portions of the event available to view online.
+The event will be held in-person at the University of Glasgow at the Advanced Research Centre, with portions of the event available to view online.

 The fee for attending the event in-person will be £35.
 Students, early career researchers and professionals, and independent scholars can attend at a discounted rate of £20.